-WARNING: The water temperature could be very high so do not lift the lever with the tap turned to the full left position.
+WARNING: The water temperature could be very high so always lift the tap in the centre position, then mix the water to achieve the desired temperature.

 CAUTION: For winter storage and to prevent frost damage the tap swivel must be left in the centre up position.